 It is really important that you register your eligibility to help make sure Leicestershire schools are as well funded as possible.
 The easiest and quickest way to check your eligibility would be to ring one of the numbers below and our team will be able to deal with your enquiry straight away.

 Universal Infant Free School Meals:

 Funding for providing Universal Infant Free School Meals is based on the number of meals asked for on two separate dates.
-The first date where numbers are to be taken will be Thursday 6th October 2016.
-The second date will be in January 2017.
+The first date where numbers are to be taken will take place during October.
+The second date will be in January.